rei/rei-cedar-docs/docs/components/selects/README.md

 ### Options
 + Define width using CSS styles
 + Height options are medium and large.
-For more information, view [the Overview tab](link)
+These variations can be used for creating media queries for responsive layouts, or to call more or less attention to the component.
+For an example of medium and large sizes, view [the Overview tab](https://rei.github.io/rei-cedar-docs/components/select/?active-tab=overview)

 ## Content